Directors

 alleras@econ.ucla.edu | more info

-Mara Mather Professor of gerontology and psychology at the USC Davis School of Gerontology.
-Her research deals with aging and affective neuroscience, focusing on how emotion and stress affect memory and decisions.
+Mara Mather Professor of Gerontology and Psychology at the USC Leonard Davis School of Gerontology.
+Her research focuses on aging and affective neuroscience, examining how emotion and stress influence memory, decision-making, and cognitive processes in later life.

 mara.mather@usc.edu | more info